zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/rules/device/browser.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-A condition based on the **Browser Access Rule** will validate if the browser agent matches one of the specified browsers.
+The Browser Access Rule evaluates whether the browser agent matches one of the specified patterns, e.g. `Firefox 90`.

 Supported browsers: